transferwise/tw-graceful-shutdown/README.md

 ## How it works

+##### When application has started:

+1. It calls `applicationStarted` for each `GracefulShutdownStrategy`.

+##### When application is stopped:

 1. GracefulShutdowner receives a stop notification.
-2. It calls `prepareForShutdown` for each GracefulShutdownStrategy
+2. It calls `prepareForShutdown` for each `GracefulShutdownStrategy`
-3. Waits for [30 secs](src/main/java/com/transferwise/common/gracefulshutdown/config/GracefulShutdownProperties.java) so that clients understand that they should not call the node the anymore.
+3. Waits for [30 secs](src/main/java/com/transferwise/common/gracefulshutdown/config/GracefulShutdownProperties.java) so that all clients understand that they should not call this application node anymore.
 4. Waits until all strategies return true in the `canShutdown` method.

-[Here](src/main/java/com/transferwise/common/gracefulshutdown/strategies) is the list of default GracefulShutdownStrategy.
+[Here](src/main/java/com/transferwise/common/gracefulshutdown/strategies) is the list of default `GracefulShutdownStrategy` implementations.

-You can add your own by just creating a bean that implements GracefulShutdownStrategy.
+You can add your own by just creating a bean that implements `GracefulShutdownStrategy`.

 ## Configurations